 There are some triggers in this book; see below for details.

 Outwardly, this book seems like a great choice for the childless community due to the tenacious and world-weary protagonist who is childless ‘by chance’ – she never married or had children and as the story unfolds through present-tense shenanigans and past-tense flashbacks we learn that Eudora experienced a number of setbacks which led to her current lonely life.

 However, I will offer a word of caution.
 This book has a cranky, childless protagonist at its heart.
 She forms an unlikely friendship with her new neighbour, 10-year-old Rose, whose mother is pregnant.
 There is a significant pronatalist agenda throughout the book with ‘married with kids’ being the gold standard which Eudora never achieved.

 I like Eudora.
 She is portrayed as rather bitter, the product of a life where things never quite went right.
 I read this book with the childless community in mind and while I was able to relate to much of Eudora’s outlook on life, I found it disappointing that the childless character was typecast as bitter, lonely, regretful and harsh.
 That’s not a denial that there are women like this out there, but it does play up to the old tropes that never to have borne a child or gotten married is to have failed as a woman.

-During World Childless Week this September, I watched a webinar where the discussion turned to intergenerational relationships and if not for this I might have disregarded this book due to the idea that having a child in one’s life is the only thing that can give it meaning.
-However, the webinar highlighted to me the importance of these friendships and this book is a great example of their benefit.
+During World Childless Week last September, I watched a webinar where the discussion turned to intergenerational relationships and if not for this I might have disregarded this book due to the idea that having a child in one’s life is the only thing that can give it meaning.
+However, the webinar highlighted to me the importance of these age-transcending friendships and this book is a great example of their benefit.

 The writing and story are excellent and I was fully enthralled by it from the beginning.
 There is a superb cast of loveable characters and it is an emotional, heartwarming and important novel.